 For this cacio e pepe recipe, pasta is tossed with butter, olive oil, Parmesan and Pecorino Romano cheeses, all dusted with lots of black pepper.

 The lovely Amanda Hesser has said that the cook–that’s you–will likely be tempted to add more cheese, butter, and oil to this recipe.
 Well, damn it: Resist the impulse.
 According to Amanda, there should be just enough butter and oil to coat the pasta like a salad dressing.
 The cheese should be considered a seasoning on top.
 Too much oil and butter, the pasta will sit in an oil slick.
 Too much cheese and it’ll make it loathsomely clumpy.
 When done right, it’s an elegant dish with compact flavor.
-This recipe has been updated.
 Originally published August 18, 2003.–Amanda Hesser

 Quick Cacio e Pepe Recipe